dvhar/robot/ProgrammersGuide.md

     -You have to ensure he's registered before you can download the choregraphe software.
 4. This robot should already be registered, but to login to the site use:
      -username: nao
 5. Press connect

-To connect Nao to your computer, first give your ethernet port an IP address with the same subnet as Nao's.
+To Connect Nao to Your Computer:
+1. Give your ethernet port an IP address with the same subnet as Nao's.

 On windows:
 1. control panel
 2. network and sharing center
 3. change adapter settings